Using system thinking to design interactions and applications

 Use case information widget for provisioning design

-Users are unsure where to move their files, with confusion about what can be stored on the desktop versus in cloud-shared spaces.
+Users are unsure where to move their files.
+They are confused about what can be stored on the desktop versus in cloud-shared spaces.

 This issue was addressed by working with the learning team to create a training module.
-By highlighting the problem, we also included relevant information in the migration app and communicated it at launch.
+We also included relevant information in the migration app and communicated it at launch.

 Screenshot of the modal design